BTW-Community/Master-Of-Time/README.md

 You can also use the keybind "R" to reset the world speed in case you can't type in the chat

+(BEWARE: this addon can cause freezes, and bugs.
+Please report it in the BtW discord server at the Master Of Time addon showcase channel if you have any issue)

 ## License

 This addon is under the CC-BY 4.0 license.